lpalova/lpalova.github.io/about.md

 I modeled [nanomaterials](http://science.sciencemag.org/content/333/6045/999.abstract) using software [simulation](https://www.vasp.at/) [packages](http://www.quantum-espresso.org/).
 I collaborated with other scientists, presented at conferences and published results of my work in top peer-reviewed scientific journals.

 I have a passion for education.
 I have been teaching physics, chemistry and math classes at regular, advanced and honors levels, and worked with talented high school students since 2001.
-I taught general physics recitation and laboratory classes and worked with undergratuate students.
+At Rutgers, I taught general physics recitation and laboratory classes and worked with undergratuate students.
 As a faculty at [New Jersey Institute of Technology](http://www.njit.edu/), I taught multiple undergraduate classes, including Calculus, Mathematics of Finance, Statistics and Probability.

 Recently, I've got involved in data science work.
 Please check my projects [here](http://lpalova.github.io/), or